fridayshoes/acebook-node-priceless/README.md

 If you have issues that are not resolved by these tips, please reach out to a coach and, once the issue is resolved, we can add a new tip!

-## Feature List

-- User can signup for an account
-- User can signin with an account
-- User can create a post
-- User can create a post with multiple lines
-- User can delete a post
-- Users can like a post
-- Users cannout signup for an account with the same email address -